carloshdezv/Data/Data-Analyst/P6-Data-Visualization/readme.md

 Exploring the data, I wondered if the lending amount increase in 2013 has the same behaviour with the average lending amount and how the interest rates were related.

 I use Excel to do some data munging (remove incomplete data from 2005 and 2014), created new column called "LoanOriginationYear" to extract the year from the "LoanOriginationDate".
+For performance purposes, I did a summarized file by year with Lending Total Amount and a detailed file  with the necesary fields for the last chart with 2013 data.

 ###Data Visualization (dimple.js)